Gene London: Fashion designer

 When Cartoon Corners was cancelled, London moved to New York City and became involved in the fashion industry as a dress designer.
 Until 2001, London operated a retro clothes shop called 'Gene London: The Fan Club' on Manhattan's West 19th Street.
 In later years, London served as a Hollywood and Broadway fashion consultant and spokesman for the Mikimoto brand of jewelry.
 As a hobby, London collected costumes worn by movie celebrities (some 60,000 gowns, dresses and fashion accessories).

 In July 2002, at the age of 71, London exhibited more than 50 pieces of his Hollywood gown collection at "Gene London Presents: Hollywood Glamour" at the Showboat Casino Hotel in Atlantic City.
 On May 17, 2003, he once again displayed his gowns at the 80th anniversary celebration of the Old Academy Players in Philadelphia (East Falls), PA.
-The exhibit included a deep red dress with plunging neckline and fur-trimmed sleeves worn by Philadelphia-bred actress Grace Kelly (also known as Princess Grace of Monaco) in the Oscar-winning film The Country Girl (1954).
+The exhibit included a deep red dress with plunging neckline and fur-trimmed sleeves worn by Philadelphia-born actress Grace Kelly (also known as Princess Grace of Monaco) in the Oscar-winning film The Country Girl (1954).

 On October 3, 2009, the Reading Public Museum (Reading, PA) opened "The Magic of Hollywood: the Gene London Costume Collection", featuring more than 100 gowns and costumes.